MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/destroy-multiple-viz.md

 ---
-title: Destroy Visualizations on a page
+title: Destroy visualizations on a page
-description: Destroy Visualizations on a page
+description: Destroy visualizations on a page
 ---

 ## Purpose